ybertot/stdpp/README.md

   `Obligation Tactic := idtac`, `Add Search Blacklist "_obligation_"`.
 See [`base.v`](theories/base.v) for further details.

-## History

-Coq-std++ has originally been developed by Robbert Krebbers as part of his formalization of the C programming language in his PhD thesis, called [CH2O](http://robbertkrebbers.nl/thesis.html).
-After that, Coq-std++ has been part of the [Iris project](http://iris-project.org), and has continued to be developed by Robbert Krebbers, Ralf Jung, and Jacques Henri-Jourdan.

 ## Prerequisites

 This version is known to compile with:

  - Coq version 8.6.0 / 8.6.1 / 8.7.0 / 8.7.1

+## Installing via opam

+To obtain the latest stable release via opam, you have to add the Coq opam
+repository:

+  opam repo add coq-released https://coq.inria.fr/opam/released

+Then you can do `opam install coq-stdpp`.

-## Building Instructions
+## Building from source

-Run `make` to build the full development.
-Run `make install` to install the library.
+Run `make -jN` in this directory to build the library, where `N` is the number of your CPU cores.
+Then run `make install` to install the library.